Thokas99/Digital_Epidemiology/README.md

 ### Stochastic and Deterministic Simulations

-We have replicated the stochastic and deterministic simulations of the SIRS model described by Arenas et al. in their study.
-All code is implemented in python.
-Stochastic simulation using the Euler Maruyama method and Deterministic usning RK45 from solve.ivp
+We have replicated the stochastic and deterministic simulations of the SIRS model described by "_Arenas et al._" in their study.
+All code is implemented in **python**.
+The stochastic simulations use the Euler Maruyama method and The deterministic one use RK45 from _solve.ivp_

 ## Repository Structure
 ### [scripts](scripts)